 - Give only small amounts of food and fluid.
 Too much may cause choking and/or vomiting.

 - Remind the person to swallow.

 - Ask the nurse or doctor to suggest how to give medications when the person can no longer swallow.

 Have Irregular Or Shallow Breathing

 Rapid, shallow breathing is common.
 There may be pauses between breaths of 10 to 30 seconds or longer.
-Changing breathing patterns are normal, and usually the dying person is unaware of and untroubled
+Changing breathing patterns are normal, and usually the dying person is unaware of and untroubled by these changes.

 Remind yourself to breathe.
 Sometimes caregivers temporarily forget to breathe when focused on the dying person’s breathing patterns.

 Develop Wet-Sounding Breathing Or Moaning

 As the body weakens, saliva may collect at the back of the throat and cause wet-sounding breathing.
 This wet sound may also be caused by congestion deeper in the lungs.
 Moaning as the person breathes in or out may or may not be an indication of discomfort.